A Guide to Outdoor LED Lighting

 LED strip lights represent the ultimate in versatility and there are many different types to choose from.
-Great for use all around the interior of your home, they can also be installed very quickly and easily outdoors, provided you choose those with a sufficiently high ingress protection rating.
+Great for use all around the interior of your home, you can install them very quickly and easily outdoors.
+However, you'll need to ensure you choose those with a sufficiently high ingress protection rating.

-If you’re thinking of using some inside your conservatory, for example, you’ll probably only need to go for an IP20-rated LED strip as it has no protection against water.
-The IP65-rated LED strips, on the other hand, can both be used outdoors in all weathers.
+If you’re thinking of using some inside your conservatory, for example, you’ll probably only need to go for an IP20-rated LED strip.
+This is because it has no protection against water.

-Why not enliven your gazebo, summer house or even your garden shed with some RGB or RGBW LED strip lights, for example?
-When set up correctly, they can be controlled using an appropriate remote, which will allow you to achieve wonderful, colour-changing lighting displays!
+Why not enliven your gazebo, summer house or garden shed with some RGB or RGBW LED strip lights?
+When set up correctly, you'll be able to control them with an appropriate remote, which will allow you to achieve wonderful, colour-changing lighting displays!

-Another great feature of LED strips is that they can be cut very easily using just a pair of household scissors.
+Another great feature of LED strips is that you can cut them very easily using just a pair of scissors.
 This means that there’s no installation too large or too small for you to contemplate!